varshahindupur09/PromptEngineeringInAI/CHATBOT/README.md

 docker run -d -v ~/.ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama
 ```

-3. Create the model (if not already created):
+### Step 3: Create the model (if not already created):

-### Prepare a Modelfile with the following content:
+Prepare a Modelfile with the following content:

 ```
 FROM gemma:2b